looqbox/looqbox-frontend-challenge/README.md

 ## Patterns

-Composition Patterns were employed frequently, by shadcn and my application's custom components.
+Composition Patterns were used frequently, by shadcn and my application's custom components.
 The intent is slicing each part of a component and importing it in a modular manner, facilitating maintenance, improving code legibility and allowing reuse of code.

 ## Useful links